tdspora/syngen/README.md

 ## Prerequisites

-Python 3.10 is required to run the library.
+Python 3.10 or 3.11 is required to run the library.
 The library is tested on Linux and Windows operating systems.
 You can download Python from [the official website](https://www.python.org/downloads/) and install manually, or you can install Python [from your terminal](https://docs.python-guide.org/starting/installation/).
 After the installation of Python, please, check whether [pip is installed](https://pip.pypa.io/en/stable/getting-started/).

 ## Getting started